williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 The demand for epitaphs will depend on several
-conditions: how many Romans died, their wealth, and the popularity of inscribed epitaphs relative to other forms of commemoration.
+conditions: how many Romans died, their wealth, and the popularity of inscribed epitaphs relative to other forms of commemoration for the dead.
 It follows that periods of high mortality will be associated with more epitaphs.
 When the death rate is high, there will be relatively more subjects for epitaphs, and -- in a Malthusian economy -- their surviving relatives will have extra income available